 If it’s one thing that makes me feel like I’ve got my life together, it’s a good pair of super groomed, super defined, full eyebrows.
 So in my beyond excited state in Sephora, I accidentally purchased the Anastasia Beverly Hills Brow Definer instead of their Brow Wiz.
 However, I do think the formula of the two are absolutely the same, the only difference is the shape of the pencil.
 I personally prefer the Brow Wiz as it’s pointer so you can mimic the hairs of brows better but the angled tip of the Brow Definer does work really well for outlining and shaping the arch of your eyebrow; there’s no need for having an angled brush and an eyebrow product with the Brow Definer.
 It’s quick, easy and definitely doesn’t come out too harsh on the brow – which Anastasia brow pencil do you prefer?

 So that wraps up my favourite beauty products that are keeping me going this month.
-Hope you found this helpful and try out some of these staples of mine!
+I hope you found this helpful and enjoy trying out some of these staples of mine!